Ally Kids Can Be LGBTQ Activists Too — Here's How

 If you're part of the LGBTQ community or an ally, you’ve probably sported your rainbow tank top, sang your heart out at marches and voted for politicians who support equality.
-And sure, you may not be quite as epic an activist since pre-parenthood, but hey — now you have a whole posse of tiny activists to help you lead the Revolution.
-How how do you come up with kid-friendly ways to discuss the importance of equality, intersectionality, and how to be an ally to humans of all genders/races/sexual orientations/abilities/the list goes on?
+And sure, you may not be quite as epic an activist post-kids, but hey — now you have a whole posse of tiny activists to help you lead the revolution.
+How do you come up with kid-friendly ways to discuss the importance of equality, intersectionality and how to be an ally to humans of all genders and sexual orientations?

 We asked experts for advice on how to start the discussion early, encourage kids to participate and be vocal, and hopefully inspire a whole new generation of activism.